-A new supplement called the tri-pepper blend, made up of caffeine, black pepper and capsaicin (the ingredient that makes red peppers hot) seems to be the real deal.
+A new supplement called the tri-pepper blend.
+Made up of caffeine, black pepper and capsaicin (the ingredient that makes red peppers hot) seem to be the real deal.

 Researchers at the University of Oklahoma Health and Exercise Science Department studied the tri-pepper blend to analyze if the weight loss supplement had any effect on weight loss efforts.
 The researchers were testing the claims that the product’s weight loss claims.